openvinotoolkit/openvino/docs/IE_DG/network_state_intro.md

 ## LowLatency transformation

-If the original framework does not have a special API for working with states, then after importing the model, OpenVINO representation will also not contain Assign/ReadValue layers.
-For example, if original ONNX model contain RNN operations, IR will contain TensorIterator operations and the values will be obtained only after the execution of whole TensorIterator primitive, intermediate values from each iteration will not be available.
+If the original framework does not have a special API for working with states, after importing the model, OpenVINO representation will not contain Assign/ReadValue layers.
+For example, if the original ONNX model contains RNN operations, IR will contain TensorIterator operations and the values will be obtained only after the execution of whole TensorIterator primitive, intermediate values from each iteration will not be available.
 To be able to work with these intermediate values of each iteration and receive them with a low latency after each infer request, a special LowLatency transformation was introduced.

-LowLatency transformation changes the structure of the network containing [TensorIterator](../ops/infrastructure/TensorIterator_1.md) by adding the ability to work with state, inserting Assign/ReadValue layers as it shown on the picture below.
+LowLatency transformation changes the structure of the network containing [TensorIterator](../ops/infrastructure/TensorIterator_1.md) by adding the ability to work with state, inserting Assign/ReadValue layers as it is shown in the picture below.

 ![applying_low_latency_example](./img/applying_low_latency.png)